-Candidates for the Degree of Bachelor of Commerce shall be required to pass the following University Examinations:
+Candidates for the Degree of Bachelor of Commerce shall be required to pass the University examinations of the First, Second and Final years of the programme.
+The examinations of each year must be passed within two academic years of commencing the programme of study for that year.

-- (i) The First University Examination in Commerce. - (ii) The University Examinations in Commerce of the Second and Final Years.
 Students taking the B.Comm.
-International programme spend Third Year abroad and Fourth Year at NUI, Galway.
+International & International Experience programmes spend Third Year abroad and Fourth Year at NUI, Galway.